persello/CharacteristicKit/README.md

 # CharacteristicKit

-A description of this package.
+A library that simplifies the creation of BLE device models.